cryptoriums/telliot/docs/configuration.md

 list tally for disputes

 Flags:
   -h, --help                     Show context-sensitive help.
       --config=STRING            path to config file
+      --config-strict-parsing    whether to return an error when the config contains unknown fields
       --contract=STRING          hex address of the contract to interract with

       --look-back=120h           how far to lookback, the default only few days since disputes can be voted only for 2 days.

 ```